kunpeng-wang-sfu/stat350-final-project-group8/README.md

 Data can be downloaded from kaggle-https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho.

 # Content
+CAR DETAILS FROM CAR DEKHO.csv: Original dataset.

+Car details v3.csv: Original dataset.

+car data.csv: Original dataset.

 stat 350 final project group 8.Rmd: Main file, in R Markdown.

-CAR DETAILS FROM CAR DEKHO.csv

-Car details v3.csv: Main dataset.

-car data.csv

-stat 350 final project group 8.Rmd
+stat 350 final project group 8.pdf: Final report.

 # Summary of The Project
 In this project, we investigate the relationship between several factors and selling price of cars.
 We build multiple linear regression models and conduct ANOVA test on selected certain models to obatain specific linear relationships between vehicle selling price and certain explanatory variables.
 Beside the investigation of linear relationships, we also construct a function which can perform relative accurate prediction on the selling price of a vehicle given several explanatory variables.
 Then we ran a test to test the accuracy of the prediciton by dividing the observation into two parts and building the function based on the first part, then test it on another one.